arafaellacruz/golang-complete-guide-udemy-course/README.md

 - Use to group similar data;
 - Are similar to a "class" in other programming languages;
 - Defining a Structure: We'll use the keyword 'type' followed by the name of the structure and then finally the 'struct' keyword;
-- Default Values: Any fields not indicated during instantiation will have default values
+- Default Values: Any fields not indicated during instantiation will have default values;
-- Accessing Fields: fields can be read from and written to
+- Accessing Fields: fields can be read from and written to.

 ### Arrays
+- Are fixed-size collections of same-type items;
+- Are accessed using an *array index*;
+- Array elements can be optionally set during array creation;
+- Elements not manually assigned a value will have a default;
+- Use the *len()* function to iterate arrays in a *for* loop;
+- Whenever we're working with the iterator variable itself within a for loop, *always make a copy*;